 With this in mind, the MMPCR drew up an initial inventory of existing resources and the needs identified by those working with the groups concerned.
-The report, published in the summer of 2021, paints a mixed picture: ragtag resources, partial responses provided by those uploads/2023/01/20220211_Chemsex ETATDESLIEUX_VF.pdt care, lack of information and training for public on the care available and lack of awareness of harm reduction policies 1 , etc.
+The report, published in the summer of 2021, paints a mixed picture: ragtag resources, partial responses provided by those 1 https://mmper.fr/app/ working in the field, difficulties in accessing uploads/2023/01/20220211\Chemsex\ care, lack of information and training for healthcare professionals, firefighters and police comment-accompagner-publics/ officers, lack of information for the general public on the care available and lack of awareness of harm reduction policies, etc.